 The school will secure independent careers information, advice and guidance (CEIAG) that includes information on the full range of education and training options, including apprenticeships and vocational pathways.
 This should help inform a pupil's decision about their 16-19 study programme and beyond.
 Guidance should encompass good, appropriate local further education, apprenticeships, and vocational education opportunities and pupils should individually make their own choice about what is the best next step for them.
 In good time before decision points schools should ensure that pupils are informed about the options available, including:

-- Post 14: GCSEs; options offered by local university technical colleges and studio schools; opportunities for 14 - year - old enrolment at local colleges. - Post 16: A levels, advanced general qualifications, apprenticeships, employment combined with training, supported internships, tech levels and traineeships.
+- Post -14: GCSEs; options offered by local universities and colleges. - Post -16: A levels, advanced general qualifications, apprenticeships, T levels, employment combined with training, supported internships, and traineeships.